-To ensure timeliness, completeness, consistency, comparability, coherence, transparency and accuracy of the reported information, specific quality checks are performed on the submissions of Member States.
+To ensure timeliness, completeness, consistency, comparability, coherence, transparency and accuracy of the reported information, specific quality checks are performed on the submissions by Member States.
 On behalf of the Commission and the EEA, the European Topic Centre (ETC-CM) carries out these quality checks for the dataflows covered in this guideline.

-The results of the quality checks are communicated to the lead reporters through e-mail in the form of a checklist.
-The (lead) reporters can then (a) make adjustments to the reported data in the e-platform or (b) provide responses in the check-list on the reasons why changes are not considered necessary.
+However, Member States are strongly encouraged to adhere as much as possible to the reporting guidelines and to conduct a quality control of the information on the data reported.
+The results of the quality checks are communicated to Member States.
 After quality control, the data is stored in the EEA's database, made publicly available and used in the European Commission's assessment of the NECPRs and in certain EEA products.
 The figure below presents an overview of the process done on the reported information.

-Figure 12 - Overview of the quality control process
+Figure 1 - Overview of the quality control process